 Grant.
-If the program Continued after the initial Annualized program expenses are 30,000.
+If the program continued after the initial from a second to eligible Title XX funding which requires a 25% cash match.
+Annualized program expenses are 30,000.
 The required match would be \$57,500.

 Several private non-profit agencies have expressed interest in assuming the responsibility for funding and operation of the intervention center after the 18-month initial period.
-Agencies contacted were Salvation Army, Phoenix South Community Mental Health Center and CBS (Community Behavioral Services).
+Agencies contacted were Salvation Army, Phoenix South Community Mental Mealth Center and OBS (Community Behavioral Services).